I3A-NavSys/utrafman_sim/docs/install.md

 ```
 You should observe ROS being launched in the terminal, and Gazebo opening in a new window.
 In the Gazebo window, you should see a world with simple buildings.

+>:warning: If you are running Gazebo within a virtual machine, the scenario may not be fully rendered as you are not utilizing your computer's 3D graphics card.

 ![Empty World](./img/tutorials/simple-simulation-1.png 'Gazebo Viewer with a generated city world.  :size=800px')

 Next, to add UAVs to the world and send flight plans, follow these steps:

-1. In MATLAB, set `opt/ros/noetic/share/utrafman_sim/src/matlab/` as the current directory.
-2. From that directory, run `simulations/simple_simulation.m`.
-This script will perform the following tasks:
-   - Connect with the ROS master from MATLAB.
-   - Load the world definition file in MATLAB.
-   - Instance an _operator_ and 10 _UAVs_.
-   - Register both the operator and UAVs using the "Registry" service.
-   - Generate a flight plan for each UAV with a random route of 500 meters.
-   - Send the generated flight plans to the UAVs.
+1. Open MATLAB and go to the folder `utrafman_sim/src/matlab/simulations/`.

-This will set up your simulation environment with 10 UAVs following their respective flight plans.
-In Gazebo left panel, you can check select one of them and configure the camera to follow it.
+2. Run the script `simple_simulation.m`.
+This will set up your simulation environment with 10 UAVs following their respective flight plans (a random route of 500 meters).
+3. In Gazebo, open the left panel and select **World > Models**.
+At the end of the list you can find several drones.
+Right-click one of them and configure the camera to **Follow** it.

 ![UAVs](./img/tutorials/simple-simulation-2.png 'Gazebo Viewer.
 Ten UAVs flying in the world. :size=800px')

 ![UAVs](./img/tutorials/simple-simulation-3.png 'Gazebo Viewer.
 Ten UAVs flying in the world. :size=800px')

 Each time a random route is generated for a UAV, the script will display it in a 3D visualization, depicting both the flight path and the buildings within the virtual environment.
 This visualization can aid in comprehending the trajectory that each UAV will follow during the simulation.